The latest coronavirus cancellations in Charles County

 • Sage Point Senior Living Services in La Plata is restricting access of visitors following regulations from the Maryland Department of Health.
 Maryland medicaid recipients have the right to 18 days leave of absence, however Sage Point suggests giving advanced notice to prepare.

-• A press release from the governor’s office states the Md.
-Department of Budget and Management is advising state agencies to cancel out-of-state travel.

-• Jay Perman, the chancellor of University System of Maryland, advised all USM institutions to take inventory and test capacity to have electronic instruction, to have employees telework and to have electronic instructional activities.
+•Jay Perman, the chancellor of University System of Maryland, advised all USM institutions to take inventory and test capacity to have electronic instruction, to have employees telework and to have electronic instructional activities.
 On Tuesday, the chancellor said this in a release: “I strongly urge every university to prepare for students to remain off campus — for at least two weeks — following the end of spring break.
 (USM spring break begins Saturday, March 14, and ends Sunday, March 22.)
 During those two weeks or longer, all USM universities should be prepared to deliver instruction remotely.”
-The release continued, “Given this guidance, I understand that USM presidents may need to cancel classes one or more days this week so that students, faculty, and staff can plan for this change in schedule post-spring break. … While this means that some classes may be canceled this week, all campuses will remain open before, during, and after spring break.”
+The Catholic Archdiocese of Washington sent a release with a few strong suggestions of its own for parishioners, including refraining from shaking hands, holding hands and distributing of the communion chalice during services.
+The archdiocese advised congregants to receive communion in the hand instead of on the tongue (because of possible transmission by saliva), and for priests, deacons and eucharistic ministers to wash their hands thoroughly before Mass.

 • St. Catherine/St. Ignatius in Port Tobacco has cancelled its meal program, "A Grateful Plate," originally scheduled for March 25.